uselagoon/lagoon-cli/docs/commands/lagoon_delete_organization-administrator.md

 ### Options

 ```
   -E, --email string               Email address of the user
   -h, --help                       help for organization-administrator
-  -O, --name string    Name of the organization
+  -O, --organization-name string   Name of the organization
       --owner                      Set the user as an administrator of the organization
 ```

 ### Options inherited from parent commands